Ogg Vorbis Psycho

 describing a single channel, so channels would be approximated independently).

--- I'm not sure what you refer to in this case.
-How is Vorbis based on
+Noise -- I'm not sure what you refer to in this case.
+How is Vorbis based

 noise quite shamelessly in a way that you could believe to be the original. ;)